MIDASverse/MIDASpy/midas_functions.md

 Alternatively, list(df.columns.values) will output a list of column names, which can be easily implemented in the 'for' loop which constructs your dummy variables.

 #### Args:
 - **imputation_target:** DataFrame.
-Any data specified here will be rearranged and stored for the subsequent imputation process.
-The data must be preprocessed before it is passed to build_model.
+The name of the incomplete input dataset.
+Upon being read in, the dataset will be appropriately formatted and stored for training.

-- **categorical_columns:** List of names.
-Specifies the binary (ie. non-exclusive categories) to be imputed.
-If unsorted = False, this value can be an integer
+- **binary_columns:** List of names.
+A list of  all binary variables in the input dataset.

 - **softmax_columns:** List of lists.
-Every inner list should contain column names.
-Each inner list should represent a set of mutually exclusive categories, such as current day of the week. if unsorted = False, this should be a list of integers.
+The outer list should include all non-binary categorical variables in the input dataset.
+Each inner list should contain the mutually exclusive set of possible classes for each of these variables.

 - **unsorted:** Boolean.
-Specifies to MIDAS that data has been pre-sorted, and indices can simply be appended to the size index.
+Specifies whether the input dataset has been pre-ordered in terms of variable type (default = True, denoting no sorting).
+If set to False, binary_columns and softmax_columns should be a list of integers denoting shape attributes for each category.

 - **additional_data:** DataFrame.
-Any data that shoud be included in the imputation model, but is not required from the output.
-By passing data here, the data will neither be rearranged nor will it generate a cost function.
-This reduces the regularising effects of multiple loss functions, but reduces both networksize requirements and training time.
+Data that should be included in the imputation model but are not required for later analyses.
+Such data will not be formatted, rearranged, or included in the loss functions, reducing training time.

 - **verbose:** Boolean.
-Set to False to suppress messages printing to terminal.
+Specifies whether to print messages to the terminal (default = True).

 ---